 - No physical residence requirements.

-- Residence permit issued upto to 4th generation family members
+- Permanent Residence issued upto to 4th generation family members

 How financing works?

 Instead of investing €250,000 you only pay €70,000 as fixed fee for buying and holding the required qualifying investment (eg stocks) by a authorized financial firm in Malta.
-Plus on top of that you pay €30,000 Government fee.
+Plus on top of that you pay €30,000 Government fee, plus legal costs.

 We work with the authorized law firm and licensed financial investment company in Malta.
 Please contact us for more information